elixirschool/telemetry-code-along/part_one.md

 * A unique "handler ID" that will be used to look up the handler for the event later
 * The event name
-* The handler module and callback function
+* The handler callback function
 * Any handler config (which we don't need to take advantage of for the purposes of our example)

 We'll call this function in our application's `start/2` function: